wistia/wistia-open-docs/_posts/responsive-design.md

 elements.
 But Wistia videos have more complex markup than a wrapper and a video element, and changing the markup will have a negative effect on Video Foam.

-### Common Problem: The parent element's width is dependent on its contents.
+### Common Problem: The parent element's width is dependent on its own content.

 Take these examples.